DataSystemsGroupUT/DLLD/readme.md

 The files in the code are arranged as :<br>
 Data/: <br>
-&ensp	/data_subset.csv : List of files used from the original dataset in .csv format and the used binning<br>
+&ensp;	/data_subset.csv : List of files used from the original dataset in .csv format and the used binning<br>
 Segmentation/:<br>
 &ensp	/extract_patches.py: Script to extract lesion and normal patches from the preprocessed images.
 Exports a .pickle used for training in train_test_segmentation.py<br>
 &ensp	/train_test_segmentation.py: Script to train the RBM and Random Forsest pipeline on extracted patches.
 Exports a trained model to be used in segmentation.py.
 Install the given version of tensorfow-rbm-master before using this script.<br>